 Are tips taxable?

 Yes, tips in the form of cash and non-cash are taxable according to the IRS.
-Tips are subject to federal income taxes unless the total amount of all tips are below $20.
+Tips are subject to federal income taxes, unless the total amount of all tips is below $20.

 When you receive a tip as an employee or employer, you are mandated to pay taxes on this additional income.
 Tips come in different forms; as a voluntary extra payment from a customer to an employee or an employer, and as charges added to debit card or credit card payments.